oracle/weblogic-kubernetes-operator/site/developer.md

 Use the Helm charts to [install the operator](helm-charts.md).

-If the operator's behavior or Pod log is insufficient to diagnose and resolve failures, then you can connect a Java debugger to the operator using the [debugging options](helm-charts.md#debugging-options).
+If the operator's behavior or pod log is insufficient to diagnose and resolve failures, then you can connect a Java debugger to the operator using the [debugging options](helm-charts.md#debugging-options).

 ## Running integration tests